meteor/meteor/content/react.md

 }, ListPage);
 ```

-Note that the `MeteorDataContainer` container created by `createContainer()` will be fully reactive to any changes to [reactive data sources](https://atmospherejs.com/meteor/tracker) call from inside the function provided to it.
+Note that the container created by `createContainer()` will be fully reactive to any changes to [reactive data sources](https://atmospherejs.com/meteor/tracker) call from inside the function provided to it.

 <h3 id="preventing-rerenders">Preventing re-renders</h3>

-Sometimes the Tracker system can lead to unnecessary re-computations, which when combined with `react-meteor-data` leads to unnecessary re-renders.
-Although React is in general quite efficient in such cases, if you need to control re-rendering, the above pattern allows you to easily use React's [`shouldComponentUpdate`](https://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate) on the presentational component wrapped and avoid re-renders.
+Sometimes changes in your data can trigger re-computations which you know wont affect your UI.
+Although React is in general quite efficient in such unnecessary re-renders, if you need to control re-rendering, the above pattern allows you to easily use React's [`shouldComponentUpdate`](https://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate) on the presentational component wrapped and avoid re-renders.

 <h2 id="routing">Routing</h2>

-To route in React there are two main choices:
+To route in React and Meteor there are two main choices.
+In either case we recommend consulting our [Routing article](routing.html) for some general principles of routing in Meteor.

   - [`kadira:flow-router`](https://atmospherejs.com/kadira/flow-router) is a Meteor specific Router that can be used to render to React and that we document in the [Routing article](routing.html).